matthewtolman/matthewtolman.com/data/matthew-tolman/articles/separate-sql-from-code-with-files-initial-thoughts.md

 Of course, there is the question of "why not use named parameters"?
 The answer is that named parameters don't exist in vanilla JDBC.
 I'd have to pull in a library for that.
-Right now, I'm trying to keep the ideas and libraries I'm playing with limited since I'm already pushing it for an experiment project, which is why I stayed with vanilla JDBC.
+Right now, I'm trying to keep the ideas and libraries I'm playing with limited since I'm already pushing it for a quick experiment project.

-That said, not all languages and libraries are limited to that.
+That said, not all languages and code bases are limited to those restrictions.
 If we were in Node and had a library with named parameters, we could do something like the following:

 ```typescript